history of the school

 The School has had a long and distinguished history since its establishment in 1851 with the appointment of Professor John Smith, one of the three foundation professors of the University, to the Chair of Chemistry and Experimental Physics.

 Want to find out what lectures or practical classes were like here 100 years ago or read the biographies of some of the School's early professors?
-The School's resident historian, Dr Jim Eckert, has written a number of articles on the history of the School and the University, and these can be found in the Alumni newsletters or in his book The Early Years.
+The late Dr Jim Eckert, has written a number of articles on the history of the School and the University, and these can be found in the Alumni newsletters or in his book The Early Years.

 Visit the Nobel Laureates page to read about the two Laureates associated with the School.